Skip to main content

 When talking about image and video metadata, there’s an important first distinction that must be made: the one between Filesystem metadata and Embedded metadata.

 Now, when your colleague brought the file to you, you copied it from the USB drive and pasted it on your workstation.
-Since you’re creating a new copy, the filesystem sets the copy date as the Create date, while of course, the source file’s Create date remains unaltered.
-However, since the file is just being copied, the filesystem does not update the Modify date — and this explains how you can easily have a Create date that is later than the Modify date!
+Since you’re creating a new copy, the filesystem sets the copy date as the Create date.
+While, of course, the source file’s Create date remains unaltered.
+However, since the file is just being copied, the filesystem does not update the Modify date.
+This explains how you can easily have a Create date that is later than the Modify date!

-Embedded Metadata are a different story: they are written inside the file and travel with it.
-They are normally written when the image/video is created and possibly updated by processing software when the file is manipulated in any way.
+They are a different story: they are written inside the file and travel with it.
+Normally, they’re written when the image/video is created and possibly updated by processing software when the file is manipulated in any way.
 They won’t be affected by copy-paste operations, since they are part of the file payload.
 Unfortunately, however, it is very easy to delete or modify them for an attacker!
 In Windows, some embedded metadata can be just changed or erased from the File Properties panel!

 You can add or change virtually all embedded metadata using dedicated software, such as Exiftool, or working with a Hex editor.

 Until now, we’ve looked at a standard video file.
 When dealing with proprietary video files, however, even more problems arise.
-For example, if a proprietary container hosts a standard video stream and a proprietary audio stream, it may easily happen that your analysis software will only be able to detect the standard video stream and not the audio stream!
+For example, a proprietary container could host a standard video stream and a proprietary audio stream.
+It may easily happen that your analysis software will only be able to detect the standard video stream and not the audio stream!
 You may thus believe the recording has no audio, while actually there’s audio and the proprietary player could play it!
-The same happens with timestamps: if they’re written in a non-standard way, you will almost certainly lose them if you don’t use specialized software.
+The same happens with timestamps.
+If they’re written in a non-standard way, you will almost certainly lose them if you don’t use specialized software.

 The metadata in the below file is reporting one single video stream (Video ID 0)